rmartone/phaser3-project-template/README.md

 # Phaser 3 Webpack Project Template for Typescript

 A Phaser 3 project template with TypeScript support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+Also uses es-lint and prettier instead of tslint.

 ## Requirements